Arne-Sandberg/djng-upload-sample/README.md

 ```

 To run the backend, create a virtual environment, install dependencies
 using `pip` and run the development server.
+On first run you should
+apply all migrations and create a (super)user.
+All POST calls are protected
+(by default).

 ```
 cd djng-upload-sample